sammy-9930/Coffee-Machine/README.md

 sample repository
 Hello Humans !

-Hubot here :)
-I've had pizzas on the moon and find then superior to earth pizzas.
+- I've had pizzas on the moon and find then superior to earth pizzas.
+- [x] ive been good
+**emphasis**

-added this new line yooo!! ;)
+- added this new line yooo!! ;)
-still not updated :(
+- still not updated :(